MathhewDu/COM4520-Darwin-weaing-of-ventilators/README.md

 # Team Lima: weaing-of-ventilators
 The original data set is not allowed to be public, therefore only provided a sample data set called "sample_output_weaning_data_all_v4".
-Before use the models, motify dataset that followed the sample dataset's form.
+Before use the models, modify dataset that followed the sample dataset's form.

 The folder Model contains the model and the Dataloader.
 The folder Data contains the data pre-process file.